Andvarkold/code-test-neava/README.md

 options:
 -h, --help       show this help message and exit
---input INPUT    Absolute path to input file
+--input INPUT    Absolute or relative path to input file
---output OUTPUT  Absolute path to input file
+--output OUTPUT  Absolute or relative path to output file

 # Executable
 See the latest [artifact](https://github.com/Andvarkold/code-test-neava/actions/workflows/artifact.yml) workflow run for a package with an executable created using PyInstaller